-Before you try to make the switch, think about your motivation.
+Before attempting to become an early bird, think about your motivation.
 If you don’t have a strong reason to change, you probably won’t.

-If this is the case you may have two good reasons to shift.
-First, if you get more sleep, you may find that your day is less exhausting to begin with.
-Secondly, if you get up earlier, you may be able to get so much done in the morning that you’ll have more free time and energy early in the evening.
-You’ll get to relax while the sun is still up, while stores and restaurants are still open and while your friends are still awake.
+If this is the case, you may have two good reasons to shift.
+First, if you get more sleep, your day may be less exhausting to begin with.
+Secondly, if you get up earlier, you may get so much done in the morning that you’ll have more free time and energy early in the evening.
+You’ll get to relax while the rest of the world is still awake.

 If work is your top priority, this might be your motivation.
 Arriving late to work every morning, or dragging yourself through the day, doesn’t benefit your career.
-Shifting your schedule could give you more energy for improving your performance.
-Not having to slog through every work day could also reduce your stress level.
+Shifting your schedule could give you more energy for work.
+Not having to slog through every workday could also reduce your stress level.

-Decide what your new wake up time and bed time will be but don’t try to change your schedule overnight.
+Decide what your new wake up time and bedtime will be but don’t try to change your schedule overnight.
 Instead, set your alarm for 15 minutes earlier each morning.
 Keep this up until you reach your ideal wake up time.
-Every evening go to bed 15 minutes earlier as well.
+Every evening, go to bed 15 minutes earlier as well.
 Keep this up until you reach your ideal bedtime.
-If your goal includes adding hours of sleep to your schedule, your ideal bed time may take longer to reach than your ideal wake up time.
+If your goal includes adding hours of sleep to your schedule, your ideal bedtime may take longer to reach than your ideal wake time.

 Even after you reach your goals, don’t expect to feel well-rested right away.
 If you’ve been sleep-deprived for a while, it’s going to take time for you to catch up.
 It could take a couple of weeks for you to feel the full effect of your new schedule.